Lemon: Origins

-Lemons were most likely first grown in northwest India.
+The lemon's site of origin is unknown but northwest India has been proposed.
 The origin of the word lemon may be Middle Eastern.
 The word draws from the Old French limon, then Italian limone, from the Arabic ليمون laymūn or līmūn, and from the Persian لیمو līmūn, a generic term for citrus fruit, which is a cognate of Sanskrit (nimbū, 'lime').

 Lemons entered Europe near southern Italy no later than the second century AD, during the time of Ancient Rome.
 They were later introduced to Persia and then to Iraq and Egypt around 700 AD.
 The lemon was first recorded in literature in a 10th-century Arabic treatise on farming; it was used as an ornamental plant in early Islamic gardens.
 It was distributed widely throughout the Arab world and the Mediterranean region in the Arab Agricultural Revolution between 1000 and 1150.
 A section on lemon and lime tree cultivation in Andalusia, Spain, was included in Ibn al-'Awwam's 12th-century agricultural work, Kitāb al-Filāha ("Book on Agriculture").
 The first substantial cultivation of lemons in Europe began in Genoa in the middle of the 15th century.
 It was introduced to the Americas in 1493, when Christopher Columbus brought lemon seeds to Hispaniola on his voyages.
 Spanish conquest throughout the New World helped spread lemon seeds, part of the Columbian exchange of plants between the Old and New Worlds.
 It was mainly used as an ornamental plant and for medicine.
 In the 19th century, lemons were increasingly planted in Florida and California.
 In 1747, the English physician James Lind's experiments on seamen suffering from scurvy involved adding lemon juice to their diets, though vitamin C was not yet known as an important dietary ingredient.